 There are more regulations for landlords who choose to rent out properties as HMOs in order to prevent properties becoming overcrowded or not having enough facilities for the number of people living there.
 In order to become an HMO landlord, you will need to apply for a specific licence, however, in some areas local councils may require additional licences for HMOs so that they can ensure your property is of an adequate standard.
 If you are thinking of becoming an HMO the first thing you need to do is contact your local authority to get more information on what type of licence you need.

 What do Local Authorities consider when granting an HMO licence?

 Before you are granted an HMO licence it is very likely that your local council will want to visit your property and check whether it is suitable for a number of tenants to live there.
 They will mainly check whether there is a fair amount of amenities available for the number of people you want to let the property to, such as toilets, bathrooms and kitchen facilities.
 Your local authority will also look at you as a landlord and how you have previously conducted your business in order to make sure that you are capable of managing an HMO.
 It is very likely at this point they will ask you what plans you have in place in order to keep the property well maintained and up to regulation, so you should make sure you plan ahead for this before they visit.

 What if I decide to stop renting my property as an HMO?

-Whilst it may seem that becoming an HMO landlord is time consuming and demanding, if you keep your properties well maintained and your legal work up to date then it is actually extremely rewarding.
-Remember, it may be more effort to run an HMO but in return you will gain high yields.
+Whilst it may seem that becoming an HMO landlord is time-consuming and demanding, if you keep your properties well maintained and your legal work up to date then it is actually extremely rewarding.
+Remember, it may be more effort to run an HMO but in return, you will gain higher yields.